-`The important decision as to whether have a thinner string or opt for a thicker string.
+`The important decision as to whether to have a thinner string or opt for a thicker string.

-Opt for a thin string with lower tension for a powerful performance, lower control and durability.
-While thinner strings with high tension will provide you with better control, good performance but lower longevity.
+Opt for a thin string with lower tension for a powerful performance, moderate control and durability.
+While thinner strings with high tension will provide you with better control and performance but lower longevity.

 Thinner strings produce a better solid sound.
 The only drawback is it isn’t budget-friendly.

 Thicker strings with lower tensions are the best for longevity, but provide lower control and power.
 While thicker strings with tight tension will affect the power of the racket strings.
 These kinds of strings produce less solid sound.

 - BG-85 if you are a defensive player.
 It gives you the soft string bed and better control.